rbgvictoria/keybase_model/README.md

     could be used for other things as well.
 So, if an item keyed out in more than one place in a key, people would add the subordinate item(s) that would really key out in that particular spot.
-This broke KeyBase, which is why I came up with the extra lead ieda, rather than trying to deal with it in the item, like I did before.
-This is way more flexible, so now it is possible to add more than one subordinate item, e.g., 'Adoxaceae: Sambucus, Viburnum', as well.
+This broke KeyBase, which is why I came up with the extra lead idea, rather than trying to deal with it in the item, like I did before.
+This is more flexible, so now it is possible to add more than one subordinate item, e.g., 'Adoxaceae: Sambucus, Viburnum', as well.

     In theory it is possible for leads to have an item and the key to continue, which is something you sometimes see in printed keys, e.g. '...**2 (sect.